ruohoruotsi/awesome-music-production/readme.md

 - [Chordata] - A dummy chord-book for mandolin, ukulele and guitar.
 - [Fretboard] - Online Guitar fretboard viewer to study scales and chords.
+- [Guitarix] - Virtual guitar amplifier for Linux running on JACK.
 - [SmartGuitarAmp] - Guitar plugin using neural networks to emulate real world hardware.
 - [UkeGeeks] - Creates fingering diagrams by reading plain text